thespacemanatee/react-native-material-datetime-picker/README.md

 ## ![logo-type-a](https://user-images.githubusercontent.com/6837599/193513342-f51f6b53-b4d8-406b-916d-99756e59ee8c.svg) Expo Support

 This library should work with the EAS development client library, but it has not been tested.
-For managed projects, a config plugin is probably needed.
+For managed projects, a config plugin might be needed.
 If you would like to contribute a config plugin, please open an issue.

 <!-- USAGE EXAMPLES -->
 ## ⚒️ Usage (Android)